Semantic Models¶

 - "{users.plan_type} = 'enterprise'"

-description: "ARR from enterprise plan users"
+description: ARR from enterprise plan users

-Here enterprise_revenue is defined on the subscriptions model but filters by users.plan_type from the joined users model.
+Here enterprise_revenue is defined on the subscriptions semantic model but filters by users.plan_type from the joined users model.
 Vulcan resolves the join path automatically.

 Complete example¶

-alias: subscriptions
+name: subscriptions

 measures: